-General visibility Population Mitigation potential Views into the sub-area from: Common Road: An open road with views to the north and south across sub-area Watery Lane: Views to the west across sub-area Western edge of Funtington, including the listed buildings on Common Road and the Church to the south: Views out across sub-area, although shorter view range for properties adjacent to area of orchards West Ashling Road: Some framed views between properties out across sub-area to hills within SDNP Cheesemans Lane: Open views across sub-area 2No PRoW: Open views across sub-area and towards the Grade II listed Church (St Mary's Church) located on the southern edge of Funtington Types of viewers: Road users Walkers Residents Farm workers Opportunities for mitigation and landscape compatibility of mitigation: Large open landscape, with long views.
-Mitigation planting would need to create new boundaries which would impact on this open character Views out of the sub-area to: Edge of Funtington and Church SDNP to the north Research Establishment to the west Wooded edge of sub-area 117 which includes the wooded roadside character of West Ashling Lane Magnitude of viewers (level of use and popularity): Common Road is busy PRoW network, providing access to Funtington from south Impacts of mitigation: Loss of open setting of SDNP, Conservation Area, Listed buildings and rural quality of PRoW Does the sub-area form part of a skyline?
-No Visual perceptions (activity and expectations of local visual receptors): The sub-area is set adjacent the SDNP, therefore users of PRoW and road network would have expectations of a high scenic value within a rural setting Panoramic views: Open views across to the SDNP Landmark features: The Church on southern edge of Funtington Settlement edge of Funtington with listed buildings Sensitivity score: High Sensitivity score: Medium/high Sensitivity score: High
+General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape Common Road: An open road with views to the Road users compatibility of mitigation: north and south across sub-area Walkers Large open landscape, with long views.
+Watery Lane: Views to the west across sub-area Residents Mitigation planting would need to create new Western edge of Funtington, including the listed Farm workers boundaries which would impact on this open buildings on Common Road and the Church to the character south: Views out across sub-area, although shorter view range for properties adjacent to area of orchards West Ashling Read: Same framed views between West Ashling Road: Some framed views between properties out across sub-area to hills within SDNP Cheesemans Lane: Open views across sub-area 2No PRoW: Open views across sub-area and towards the Grade II listed Church (St Mary's Church) located on the southern edge of Funtington Views out of the sub-area to: Magnitude of viewers (level of use and popularity): Impacts of mitigation: Edge of Funtington and Church Common Road is busy Loss of open setting of SDNP, Conservation SDNP to the north PRoW network, providing access to Funtington from Area, Listed buildings and rural quality of Research Establishment to the west south PRoW Wooded edge of sub-area 117 which includes the wooded roadside character of West Ashling Lane Does the sub-area form part of a skyline?
+Visual perceptions (activity and expectations of No local visual receptors): The sub-area is set adjacent the SDNP, therefore users of PRoW and road network would have expectations of a high scenic value within a rural setting Panoramic views: Open views across to the SDNP Landmark features: The Church on southern edge of Funtington Settlement edge of Funtington with listed buildings 0 11 11 0 111 11 Sensitivity score: Sensitivity score: Sensitivity score: High Medium/high High